_Blog

 Biological medicinal products are used in the treatment of numerous pathologies, such as diabetes, cancer and autoimmune diseases.
 Any biological medicinal product whose patent has fallen into the public domain can be copied: this is known as a “biosimilar”.
 A biosimilar is a medicinal product which, like any biological medicinal product, is produced from or derived from a cell or living organism, and whose efficacy and side effects are equivalent to those of its reference biological medicinal product.
 By February 2022, 67 biosimilar medicinal products had been authorized in the European Union.

 The marketing authorization of a biosimilar medicinal product must meet strict regulatory requirements to demonstrate that its pharmaceutical quality, efficacy and safety are clinically equivalent to those of the reference biologic medicinal product.
+The ANSM maintains the reference list of similar biological groups registered in France.
+It is presented by common name of the active substance.
+It includes all the medicines registered in France with the legal basis of a “similar biological” marketing authorization file within the meaning of b of 15° of article L5121-1.

 Since biosimilar medicinal products are derived from living organisms, they cannot be strictly identical to reference products.
 Consequently, the substitution principle, which applies to chemical medicinal products and their generics, cannot be applied automatically.